 Further reading

 Children and young people in care have particular needs that must be addressed in order to ensure their safety and improve their emotional, physical and psychological wellbeing.
-The core rights that apply to every and young person subject to the or of the are provided in the Charter of rights for a child in care (Child Protection Act 1999, Schedule 1).
+The core rights that apply to every child and young person subject to the custody or guardianship of the chief executive are provided in the Charter of rights for a child in care (Child Protection Act 1999, Schedule 1).

 Practice prompt